rcardona-os/ocpv-hcp/README.md

 ```
 <img src="https://github.com/user-attachments/assets/69e880dd-92a5-4ba5-915a-9d79762a9e19" alt="Alt Text" width="300" height="300">

-After creating the Storage we are going create the new obsveravability object levaregs by the MultiClusterObservability API.
+After creating the Storage we are going create the new observability object which is leveraged by the MultiClusterObservability API.
 ```bash
 apiVersion: observability.open-cluster-management.io/v1beta2
 kind: MultiClusterObservability